binkley/homebrewery-files/witch.md

   Is that her?
 Or her?
 Or her?

 - **Misty Step** <br>
-  A slip between shadows — not all Witches walk the same path twice.
+  A slip between shadows&mdash;not all Witches walk the same path twice.

 - **Phantasmal Force** <br>
-  A haunting made to measure; illusions that draw blood — if they believe.
+  A haunting made to measure; illusions that draw blood&mdash;if they believe.

 - **See Invisibility** <br>
   Not all unseen things are harmless.
 Best to know.